Stefan Arestis | Aug 29, 2017 | 4

 The first gay bar opened in 2004 called City Life but only lasted a few months due to lack of attendance from the LGBT community.
 A bar called 100% then opened after 7 years in November 2011 but only lasted for half a year because the homophobic landlords terminated the lease.

-I opened Hanzo in April 2012 and earlier this year rebranded and moved to a new location.
+I opened Hanzo in April 2012 and in early 2017 rebranded and moved to a new location.
 The new bar is called d.d / h.z.

 #3 Where is d.d / h.z located exactly in Ulan Bator?